madeofpendletonwool/PinePods/completed_todos.md

 - [x] Added Valkey to make many processes faster
 - [x] Using valkey to ensure stateless opml imports
+- [x] Dynamically adjusting Download, Queue, and Saved Episodes so that every page can add or remove from these lists
 - [x] Fixed issue where some episodes weren't adding when refreshing due to redirects
 - [x] Some pods not loading in from opml import - better opml validation.
 Say number importing. - OPML imports moved to backend to get pod values, also reporting function created to update status
 - [x] Update queue slider to be centered